 Gilberg doesn’t believe there will be much movement toward a value-based care system in 2022.
-He adds that “75 to 80-percent” of members of the Medical Group Management Association expressed interest in participating in value-based care, but opportunities for those in non-primary care positions remain limited.
+He adds that “75 to 80-percent” of members of the Medical Group Management Association expressed interest in participating in value-based care.
+However, opportunities for those in non-primary care positions remain limited.

-In order to accelerate a move to a value-based care system, Gilberg believes definitions and plans need to be further refined, and while some may be beginning to make a shift, it may still be several years before a major movement towards the system begins.
+To accelerate a move to a value-based care system, Gilberg believes definitions and plans need to be further refined.
+While some are beginning to shift, it may be several years before major movement towards the system begins.

 As the year progresses physicians may see major changes that can effect how they operate their business.